 - We will use person-first language when working with writers with disabilities to ensure inclusivity for all learners at Skyline.

-- We will also use language that fosters growth mindset and “pedagogy of hope” for all students allowing them to continue strength-based improvement as part of our commitment to reducing systemic achievement gaps.
+- We will also use language that fosters growth mindset and “pedagogy of hope” for all students allowing them to continue strength-based improvement as part of our commitment to reducing systemic disproportionality.
 We believe that we all can learn and achieve.

 - We will run sessions that ask our classmates growth-minded questions that help them to unlock, unpack, and use their strengths in writing.